 This is a favorite presentation for all ages. (, , ) Tremendous Trees Trees are all around us yet many give them little thought.
 Students will discover they have much in common with the trees.
 "Tree Cookies" are examined.
 An interactive game demonstrates the difficulty a young tree experiences. (,) Pollinator Tissue Paper Flowers Power Point presentation that will discuss the importance of pollination in our world.
 Students will create their own tissue paper flower and learn how pollination occurs.
 This could be used in art classes as well as regular classroom. (, ) Worms A tub of Red wiggler worms will be brought to the classroom.
 Depending upon age, topics to be discussed are: habitat, anatomy, reproduction, the four essentials for life (food, water, shelter, space).
-Students will experience handling the worms and observing the characteristics and habits. (, ) Monarchs This presentation talks about the monarch.
-We talk about the monarch's requirements, life cycle, migration, habits, and play a game to see if the "Monarch (STUDENT)" lives through its migration to Mexico in the fall. (,)
+Students will experience handling the worms and observing the characteristics and habits. (, ) Miscellaneous Activities Food Web A game will be played to show how a food web works.
+Every student will be given a part to play in the Food Web.(,) Fox and Rabbit Fox and Rabbit is a game played in a large area such as a gym.
+It shows the relationship between predator and prey.
+This game goes very will with the presentation What's Wild in Ohio and the Food Web presentation. (,) Beaver Adaptations We will talk about beavers and what adaptations they have to help them survive.
+Students will watch as we review the adaptations while a fellow student wears a costume to represent the beavers adaptations. ()